 Risk Stratification

-Risk stratification is a process GPs use to help them to identify a person who may benefit from a targeted healthcare intervention and to help prevent un-planned hospital admissions or the risk of certain diseases developing such as type 2 diabetes.
+Risk stratification is a process GPs use to help them to identify a person who may benefit from a targeted healthcare intervention and to help prevent un-planned hospital admissions or reduce the risk of certain diseases developing such as type 2 diabetes.
 This is called risk stratification for case-finding.
 As part of this, our surgery uses a primary care software system called Eclipse.

 NHS Digital